Jagadeeshftw/Decentralized_Lottery_App/README.md

-#🪙 Decentralized Lottery App
+# 🪙 Decentralized Lottery App

 Welcome to the Decentralized Lottery App!
-This project aims to create a transparent, secure, and fair lottery system using blockchain technology.
-By leveraging smart contracts, we ensure that the lottery is tamper-proof and the results are verifiable.
+This project aims to create a transparent, secure, fair lottery system using blockchain technology.
+By leveraging smart contracts, we ensure the lottery is tamper-proof and the results are verifiable.

 ## 📸 Preview